团长

 Group Buy Leader / Community Purchase Organizer

 A 'tuánzhǎng' is the unsung hero of your apartment complex who voluntarily organizes bulk purchases for neighbors — collecting orders in group chats, haggling with suppliers, and distributing boxes in the lobby.
-Born out of pandemic lockdowns when normal shopping became impossible, these community quartermaster figures became both admired and gently mocked.
+Emerging around 2020, born out of pandemic lockdowns when normal shopping became impossible, these community quartermaster figures became both admired and gently mocked.
 Think of them as the unofficial logistics manager nobody voted for but everyone desperately needed, operating on zero pay and maximum WeChat notifications.

 Cultural Context